 Interests are inclinations and affinities.

-I’ll be honest, I really haven’t done much with GA’s reported interest data, at least in terms of conversion optimization.
-Though there are ways to use this data.
+I’ll be honest, I really haven’t done much with Google Analytics’ reported interest data (at least in terms of conversion optimization), though there are ways to use this data.

 For instance, you can see conversion rates and ecommerce data based on affinity category: